 Increase flexibility for connectors by offering dedicated ports for peering services as well as the more traditional converged services currently offered.

-Immediately establish a confidential steering group, an operating peering coordination group, that will include:
+Internet2 will immediately establish a confidential steering group, an operating peering coordination group, that will include:

 Up of two or three peering practitioners from the community who would serve as a “sounding board” for the Lead Peering Coordinator.

+The Peering Planning Group will provide input to staff on the following 6-36 month goals.

 6-36 Month Goals